Content on this page was generated by AI and has not been manually reviewed.

 Q11: Can I use NordVPN on multiple devices with a single account?

 Yes.
 NordVPN licenses typically cover multiple simultaneous connections, so you can protect your Chromebook, phone, and tablet at the same time.
-Why your vpn isnt working on your phone and how to fix it
+Does proton vpn require money a deep dive into free vs paid 2026

 Q12: How do I troubleshoot if NordVPN won’t start after a Chrome OS update?